deyme17/web-traffic-time-series-forecasting/README.md

-# Web Traffic Time Series Forecasting
+# Web Traffic Time-Series Forecasting

-My work for the [Kaggle Web Traffic Time Series Forecasting](https://www.kaggle.com/competitions/web-traffic-time-series-forecasting/overview) competition.
-The task: predict daily Wikipedia page views for ~145,000 articles 62 days into the future.
+A PyTorch solution for the [Kaggle Web Traffic Time-Series Forecasting](https://www.kaggle.com/competitions/web-traffic-time-series-forecasting) competition.

+**Final submission:** ensemble of 16 GRU+ConvAttention models — **SMAPE: 38.50046**

+---

+## Competition Overview

+The task is to forecast daily page views for ~145,000 Wikipedia articles.
+Each time series spans from July 1, 2015 to December 31, 2016 (training), with predictions required for 62 future days.
+The evaluation metric is **SMAPE** (Symmetric Mean Absolute Percentage Error), defined as 0 when both predicted and actual values are 0.

+Each page name encodes metadata in the format `<article>_<lang>.wikipedia.org_<access>_<agent>`, enabling extraction of language, access type, and agent type as categorical features.

 ---